-In the setting of trauma, the classic triad of blood of the external urethral meatus or vaginal introitus may be seen but is an unreliable sign, as is haematuria.
+In the setting of trauma, the classic triad of blood of the external urethral meatus or vaginal introitus may be seen but is an unreliable sign, as is hematuria.
 Inability to void may be seen in complete urethral disruption.
-Examination may reveal blood on digital rectal exam and perineal ecchymossis.
+Examination may reveal blood on digital rectal exam and perineal ecchymosis.

 Dysuria, urinary urgency and suprapubic discomfort can ensue in the chronic stages of incomplete urethral injury due to complicating strictures.

 Male urethral injuries are divided into anterior (penile/bulbar) and posterior (membranous/prostatic) urethral injuries.
 Injuries, of course, may be partial or complete.
 There are a variety of causes: